• Skip to primary navigation

 I also want to mention that do not choose unripe mangoes which are too small.
 They might cause bitter taste in the chutney.

 Sugar: It is an important ingredient of mango chutney.
 Sugar adds sweetness to the sour chutney.
-I would not recommend to replace sugar with jaggery or any other alternatives.
+I would not recommend replacing sugar with jaggery or any other alternatives.

 Oil: As it is a Bengali recipe, I prefer to use mustard oil to prepare this chutney.
 If you do not want to use mustard oil, you can choose any vegetable oil of your choice.